musfiq2305156/git/redmi.md

-## hello ,git
+## welcome to github

-- im adding this from 'feature-branch'
+- this is coming from wasee
 - i am a boxod